voostindie/vincents-productivity-suite-for-alfred/README.md

 iawriter:
 ```

-With this default configuration it's not possible to create new notes.
-Make sure to set the `token` to be able to do that.

 **And of course you can add a `templates` section!** See the Obsidian plugin for information on how that works.

 ### Bear

 I've used Bear for a little under a year, and stopped using it in August 2020.
-This plugin still works however!
+I went back to sticking my notes in Markdown files on disk.
+I found that to be more flexible in the end.
+This plugin is still supported however!!

 The configuration values for Bear are: